-During the vetting process you may be contacted by the Service Vetting Unit in respect of information provided in your vetting questionnaire.
-It is therefore important that you provide up-to-date contact information when completing your vetting questionnaire.
-Failure to respond to the Service Vetting Unit within two weeks will result in your vetting application being discontinued and the Recruitment Team will be informed that you have failed to comply with the vetting process.
+During the vetting process you may be contacted by the Service Vetting Unit in respect of information provided in your vetting questionnaires.
+It is therefore important that you provide up-to-date contact information.
+Failure to respond to the Service Vetting Unit within two weeks will result in your vetting application being discontinued and the Police Officer Recruitment Team will be informed that you have failed to comply with the vetting process.